Fix AI Image Wrong Perspective or Scale

 You generated a kitchen scene and the table is flat against the camera — no horizon, no depth.
 Or the staircase goes “up” but the perspective lines point sideways.
-Or a person’s head is 50% the height of their body.
-The image content is right, but spatially it makes no sense.
+Or a person’s head is half the height of their body.
+The content is right, but the space makes no sense.

-Perspective and scale problems happen because the model has no spatial anchor in the prompt — no focal length, no viewpoint, no perspective style.
-Without them, the model averages across thousands of possible spatial setups and produces a confused average.
+Perspective and scale break because the prompt gives the model no spatial anchor — no lens, no viewpoint, no perspective style.
+Without those, the model averages across thousands of possible camera setups and renders a confused middle.

 Common causes